 Next, H.M.S.
 Rose intercepted the Pitt Packet brig inbound to Marblehead seven leagues from the port.[i]
 Three leagues are the equivalent today of nine nautical miles.
 Pitt Packet was owned by a Mr. Hooper and captained by Thomas Power, both of Marblehead.

 After several warning shots, the Pitt-Packet prepared to accept a boarding party.
 Incidentally, included in the boarding party was the impressed North Carolinian.
 You can imagine his confusion.
 Captain Caldwell ordered Lieutenant Panton to board the Pitt Packet.
 He reached the top deck with his sword encased in his scabbard.
 He removed his sword and laid it on the deck.
 Panton entreated the captain to direct him to the main cabin.
 The two officers walked to the lower rear deck accompanied by several British marines.
 Panton inspected the ship's manifest and cargo and concluded that this outbound ship had hundreds of lemons, several casks of rum fermented in Boston, and a good deal of salt on board with proof the owner paid his customs duties.

-At this moment Panton is alarmed by shouting from the top deck.
+At this moment Panton was alarmed by shouting from the top deck.
 The remainder of his boarding party found a secret hiding place containing Michael Corbet and three other Irish seamen.
 The British sailors could not reach the four Irishmen from the top deck.
 Upon Panton's return to the main deck, he replaced his sword in his scabbard.
 His party moved down to the foredeck and began dismantling the secret panels hiding the four Irishmen.
 Upon completion Lt.
 Panton came face to face with Michael Corbet.
 Panton attempted to talk the Irishmen into a peaceful surrender.
 Some pushing and shoving ensued, and certain fishing instruments were thrust at the British sailors.
-A pistol was fired into the dark foredeck wounding Michael Corbett in the face.
-Seconds later Private William Peacock fired his musket breaking the arm of the Irish seaman, John Ryan, causing a serious blood loss.
+A pistol was fired into the dark fore-deck wounding Michael Corbet in the face.
+Seconds later Private William Peacock fired his musket breaking the arm of an Irish seaman, John Ryan, causing a serious blood loss.
 All four Irishmen continued to resist.
-A third musket was discharged by one of the Irish seamen penetrating no more than a British sailors coat.
+A third musket was discharged by one of the Irish seamen penetrating no more than a British sailor's coat.